The wrong economics

-The reason we do measure properly is that most companies would go bankrupt.
+The reason we do not measure properly is that most companies would go bankrupt.
 Think about it.
 Our GDP is telling us our economies are growing.
 While our planet is being destroyed, we have hospital waiting lists, a housing crisis and suicide is the number two cause of death among young men.

 Failure to measure